Assessor Parcel Numbers

 Ex: 006-0153-011-0000

-Although individual plat maps (pages) are now digitized in most counties, they were once organized into groups (books) for filing purposes, hence the terms ‘book’ and ‘page.’
-In the above example, the first three numbers in the series (006) are the map book which is the largest geographic unit within a county’s parcel numbering system.
+In the above example, the first three numbers in the series (006) refer to the map book, which is the largest geographic unit within a county’s parcel numbering system.
 The next three numbers (015) refer to a specific map page within the map book.
-The seventh digit (3) represents a city block number found on that map page.
+The seventh digit (3) represents a city block number, found on that map page.
 (Note that not all pages have blocks.
 If this is the case, the block digit in an APN will be a zero.)

-The next three digits (011) refer to the specific parcel on a block or on a page (if there is only one block on the page).
-Finally, the last four digits are all zero if the assessment represents a fee simple estate, or absolute ownership.
+The next three digits (011) refer to the specific parcel on a block or a page (if there is only one block on the page).
+Finally, the last four digits are all zero if the assessment represents a fee simple estate or absolute ownership.
 Numbers other than zeroes are used if the rights have been divided for assessment purposes (for example condominiums, possessory interests, and tax segregations).

-APN Number Lookup
+ParcelQuest’s APN Lookup

 1. Quick Search – Simply enter your APN to find your parcel of interest.